Inside the church at the heart of the Louisville protests

 Her fellow congregants did what they could to help.
 The church welcomes all people of all faiths, including atheists and agnostics because they believe church should be about love and service and community, and less about a specific creed.

-Kremer, a retired office manager who naturally likes to keep things orderly, found herself anxious about something that seems so small in retrospect.
-The church had just raised money to repaint some rooms.
-Now protesters were taping signs to those walls, directing people to food and bathrooms and jail support.
-She fretted about the paint for a while, tried to stand up a sign on an easel asking people not to tape anything to the walls, but the easel was quickly lost in the crowd.
-Then she realized: The paint does not matter.

-Because at the same time there was fear.
-Dozens of officers were surrounding the building, a response the minister describes as “clearly incongruent” with what was happening.

-Still, the parishioners here said they found incredible beauty in what happened over those days.
+Parishioners here said they found incredible beauty in what happened during the church’s time as a sanctuary.
 That first, chaotic night, they tracked down enough boxes of macaroni and cheese to make 16 pounds of it.
 Over time, meals got better.
 A chef in the crowd made enough chili and chicken to feed the whole group.
 People opened their wallets and handed over every bill to keep the meals coming.

 A toilet broke; a protester announced he was a plumber, and got it working again.
 People started sweeping and mopping.
 One woman swept the alley.
 Middleton said the parking lot was cleaner than it’s ever been.